• HOME

 If fish tacos are San Diego’s signature food item, this food truck is their shrine.

 Less of a taco stand and more of a food truck with a permanent location, your first bit of El Pescador changes the fish taco game in a big way.
-It’s family-owned spot that’s easy to miss — but hard to forget once you’ve tasted their fish tacos.
+It’s a family-owned spot that’s easy to miss — but hard to forget once you’ve tasted their fish tacos.
 Go easy on the sauces at first — most are pretty spicy.
 And don’t miss the free seafood consommé they give you to sip on while you wait!

 What to Order: Two words.
 Spicy Shrimp!